 Next stop Tasmania

-I went up the Sydney Tower for views of what was purported to be the largest natural harbour in the world.( It may have lost its title recently due to some land reclamation) and took a boat tour of the harbour stopping off at Bondi Beach.
+Up the Sydney Tower for views of what was purported to be the largest natural harbour in the world.( It may have lost its title recently due to some land reclamation) and a boat tour of the harbour stopping off at Bondi Beach, probably the most famous of many.
+The boats leave from Darling Harbour and just off to one side the heart of old Sydney and The Victorian Quarter - The Rocks.
 Other must sees are the aquarium and the mono rail that runs that way.

-Next stop, up the Top End – Darwin and Kakadu.
-My best memory of Darwin itself - unexpectedly small - was making an impromptu visit to the feeding of the fishes in the harbour.
+My best memory of Darwin - unexpectedly small - was making an impromptu visit to the feeding of the fishes in the harbour.
 Crowds gather at high tide to lob handfuls of bread into the sea, which is almost instantly churning with huge fish who fight for the scraps.
 The most common attendees: milkfish, mullet, catfish, bream, batfish and barramundi.

-Kakadu itself was wonderfully memorable.
+Kakadu is a park and World Heritage site 100 miles south of Darwin.
+It's probably most famous as the setting for the film Crocodile Dundee.
+But it is wonderfully memorable.
 Beautiful lakes, (I dived in, forgetting I still had my sunglasses on and my Oakleys sank to the bottom).
 The Aboriginal rock art was incredible.
 Best of all, this definitely was atmospheric, a trip up the remarkable Yellow Water Billabong, in a flat bottomed boat to see the crocodiles, buffalo and jabirus.

 Cairns for an extraordinarily memorable day out on the Great Barrier Reef in a catamaran.
 My first proper snorkelling experience.
 I was so excited I forgot to come in for lunch.
 And it was seafood.
 Cairns is very much a seaside Come and Kiss Me Quick type of place.
 But I managed to acquire a taste for Fosters while I was there.
 I’ve never been one for bitter beer.